dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 with more wisdom, practice *and contact with people.* I've learned a lot from watching her videos.
 However, my own weaknesses thereof have taught me to examine more deeply the experience and word of others for substance, *not appearance of substance*.
-True substance lies within.
+True substance lies within and her message exudes spiritual authenticity.
 If I can't listen to others, how the hell could I expect them to listen to me?

 <a name="if-the-soul-is-not-purely-internal-then-how-does-one-know-their-own-soul" />

 ### [Then How Does One Know Their Own Soul?](#then-how-does-one-know-their-own-soul)

-The second statement: we must be still to separate ourselves from the noise of life that interferes with the vibrations from our soul.
-We need to develop that sense of a soul connection, so that our actions *resonate* with our deeper, more authentic self -- it is found *somewhere* in our soul, but that might not exist within us already.
+The second statement: she implies we must be still to separate ourselves from the noise of life that interferes with the vibrations from our soul.
+We need to develop that sense of a soul connection, so that our actions *resonate* with our deeper, more authentic self -- it is found *somewhere* in our soul, but it might not exist within us already.
+To me, this means to pull back from the noise of life and calibrate our spiritual connection.

 <a name="one-does-not-simply-accept-their-identity" />

 ### [One Does Not Simply Accept Their Identity](#one-does-not-simply-accept-their-identity)

-So many people accept at face value either some identity given to them by others or perhaps the assumed identity developed by a younger self.
+So many people accept at face value either some identity given to them by others or perhaps some assumed identity developed by a younger self.
 They stop looking or maybe they've never looked much at all.
 This is what's so dangerous about the materialist misconception that *there is no soul!* What do you mean by that?
 Do you even know?
-To the person who needs soul-searching, if they believe the soul resides entirely within some interalized encoding of matter interally, then they allow the noise of life to define all they see and all they think.
+To the person who needs soul-searching, if they believe the soul resides entirely within some internalized encoding of matter, then they allow the noise of life to define all they see and all they think.
 They believe the extent of their soul to exist entirely separately of society and this is a dangerous assumption because it deprives the person of power over their mind, over their life and over